Loading...

 (a) 2 (b) 3 (c) 4 (d) 5

-Solution: Take the throwing point to be the origin, so $y_0=0$.
-The bullet rises high enough to reach zero speed.
-At this moment, it reverses its direction and starts to move down.
+Solution: Let’s take the throwing point as the origin, so $y_0=0$.
+The bullet rises until it reaches a point where its speed becomes zero.
+At this moment, it reverses its direction and starts to descend.
 During the ascent, the velocities at the initial and final points are known.
-So, solve the kinematic equation $v=v_0-gt$ for $t$. \begin{gather*} v=v_0-gt \\\\ 0=20-10t \\\\ \Rightarrow \quad \boxed{t=2\,{\rm s}}\end{gather*} Hence, the correct answer is (a).
+Therefore, we can solve the kinematic equation $v=v_0-gt$ for $t$. \begin{gather*} v=v_0-gt \\\\ 0=20-10t \\\\ \Rightarrow \quad \boxed{t=2\,{\rm s}}\end{gather*} Hence, the correct answer is (a).

 Problem (15): In a projectile motion in a two-dimensional plane vertically, which of the following is correct: